 One of the first on-page elements that I look at when performing a site audit is the internal link structure.
 Even though tweaking the link structure of the site is a very advantageous quick win, it’s a method that still gets marginalized.

-To make sure you’re getting the most of your internal linking, make sure you aren’t committing these internal linking “sins”.
+To make sure you’re getting the most from your SEO efforts, make sure you aren’t committing these internal link building sins.

-Do you really need 20 sitewide links in your sidebar?
-Probably not.
-This is common with category pages, archive pages, or custom sections like “recent posts”.
-If you have key pages that are more important, those are the pages that need sitewide links, if any.
+Do you need 20 sitewide links in your sidebar?
+Probably not; this is common with category pages, archive pages, or custom sections like “recent posts.”
+If you have vital pages that are more important, those are the pages that need sitewide links, if any.

-This fix is easy, simply decide which pages are more deserving of the link equity and put them in place of whichever pages are deleted.
+This fix is easy, decide which pages are more deserving of the link equity and put them in place of whichever pages you delete.

-If you aren’t familiar with the term “bloat” in SEO context, it refers to excess pages that probably don’t need to be on a site at all.
-This is common with blogs that have an excess of category and tag pages.
-Generally, every category will a page, just as every tag will have a page.
+If you aren’t familiar with the term “bloat” in SEO context, it refers to excess pages that probably don’t need to be on a site at all; this is common with blogs that have an excess of category and tag pages.
+Generally, every category will have a page, just as every tag will have a page.
 If you’re a tag-happy blogger, you’re site probably has a significant amount of bloat.

-Two things happen when you have significant site bloat, 1) you waste equity on generally meaningless pages that should be spent on other more important pages on your site 2) you waste the robots crawl budget on those same pages, causing more important to pages to not get crawled as often and/or in depth.
+Two things happen when you have significant site bloat, 1) you waste equity on generally meaningless pages that should be spent on other more important pages on your site 2) you lose the robots crawl budget on those same pages, causing more critical to pages to not get crawled as often and/or in depth.

-The first step to combating this is getting a crawl of your site with a tool like Screaming Frog or Xenu.
-This will let you see all your pages so you can identify any signs of bloat easier.
-Because you’re going to be looking for large portions of content, I would recommend looking through your sites directories (eg. /category/, /tag/, etc).
+The first step to combating this is getting a crawl of your site with a tool like Screaming Frog; this will let you see all your pages so you can identify any signs of bloat easier.
+Because you’re going to be looking for large portions of content, I would recommend looking through your site’s directories (e.g., /category/, /tag/, etc.).
 When you’ve identified pages that fit the “bloat” criteria, you’ll want to noindex them, block them with robots.txt, or delete them altogether.

-Does every page need to be linked to in you main navigation?
-No. Since every link on a page takes some power with it, it doesn’t make much sense to send as much power to an “About Us” page as your “Services” pages.
-Build your navigation so that only key pages on on it.
+Does every page need to be linked to in your main navigation?
+No. Since every link on a page takes some power with it, it doesn’t make much sense to send as much energy to an “About Us” page as your “Services” pages.
+Build your navigation so that only vital pages on it.

-All in all there’s a lot of spring cleaning that can be done with internal linking.
-Most of which can provide some tangible results in the form of rankings, better search engine indexation, and even clearer navigation for your visitors.
-Hopefully this post has helped you get an idea of some of those methods.
+All in all, there’s a lot of spring cleaning that can be done with internal linking.
+Most of which can provide some tangible results in the form of rankings, better search engine indexation, and even more precise navigation for your visitors.
+Ultimately, link building will boost your site’s SEO tremendously.
+Hopefully, this post has helped you get an idea of some of those methods.